HMS Hazard (1894)

 HMS Hazard was a of the Royal Navy.
 She was launched in 1894 and was converted into the world's first submarine depot ship in 1901.
-She collided with the submarine on 2 February 1912, killing 14 men, and was herself sunk in collision with SS Western Australia on 28 January 1918.
+She collided with the submarine on 2 February 1912, killing 14 men, and was herself sunk in collision with the Western Australia on 28 January 1918.

 Design

 Ordered under the Naval Defence Act of 1889, which established the "Two-Power Standard", the class was contemporary with the first torpedo boat destroyers.
 With a length overall of 262 ft 6 in, a beam of 30 ft 6 in and a displacement of 1,070 tons, these torpedo gunboats were not small ships by the standard of the time; they were larger than the majority of World War I destroyers.
 Hazard was engined by Fairfield with two sets of vertical triple-expansion steam engines, two locomotive-type boilers, and twin screws.
 This layout produced 3500 ihp, giving her a speed of 18.2 kn.
 She carried between 100 and 160 tons of coal and was manned by 120 sailors and officers.